Text Plans (Paternova™ v.0.9.9)

 - To acquire an api key, go to https://platform.deepseek.com/api_keys.

-- To learn more about the api parameters, go to https://api-docs.deepseek.com/api/create-chat-completion.
+- To learn more about the API parameters, visit https://api-docs.deepseek.com/api/create-chat-completion.

-- This plan requests data from DeepSeek servers by sharing the plan parameters.
-Terms of Use for DeepSeek is available at DeepSeek Open Platform Terms of Service.
+- This plan requests data from DeepSeek's servers by sharing the plan parameters.
+The Terms of Service for DeepSeek are available at https://cdn.deepseek.com/policies/en-US/deepseek-open-platform-terms-of-service.html.

-- Network timeout (Settings/Connection Timeout) may need to be raised to allow enough time for API response to arrive.
+- You may need to increase the network timeout (Preferences > Network Timeout) to allow enough time for the API response to arrive.

 Example